-The Social Initiative Forum (SIF) Team at the Goetheanum are pleased to look back on a full, interactive and rewarding year.
-Significant developments have been achieved, like the public visibility of a growing network of social initiatives and projects presented on our website and posted on social media; new collaborative partners worldwide; as well as an increased experience in designing and running Forum events in different countries and socio-cultural contexts.
+The Social Initiative Forum (SIF) Team at the Goetheanum is pleased to look back on a full, interactive and rewarding year.
+Significant developments have been achieved, like the public visibility of a growing network of social initiatives and projects presented on our website and posted on social media; new collaborative partners worldwide; as well as an increased experience in designing and running Forum events in different countries and sociocultural contexts.

 -Social Initiative Profiles (including contact information and latest events)

 -Regular articles, blogs and newsletters

 -Presence in social media (Facebook, Instagram)

--Individual communications tailored to each initiative to meet their needs, requests, and interests.
+-Individual communications tailored to each initiative to meet their needs, requests, and interests

--Updates of all SIF events and forums.
+-Updates of all SIF events and forums

 “For me, SIF is a project that brings a real sense of ‘Hope to the World’, and I will always be grateful to its community and core team for the opportunity they gave me to step in.
 Working here allowed me to see and connect with a real worldwide impulse led by people who work in service and support of human dignity and the healing of our planet.
-I have found inspiring, uplifting and moving every conversation held with grassroots projects and their workers during the past years.
-These people are bringing Anthroposophy into places where it’s needed the most with consistency, joy and love.
-One cannot help but to be energized by this and so I look forward to seeing the network grow over the upcoming months!”email@example.com
+I have found inspiring, uplifting, and moving every conversation held with grassroots projects and their workers during the past years.
+These people are bringing Anthroposophy into the places where it’s needed the most with consistency, joy and love.
+One cannot help but to be energised by this and so I look forward to seeing the network grow over the upcoming months!”email@example.com

-Milena Kowarik, 27 years old and from Austria, is an accomplished cellist who will join the team next year and be responsible for the ongoing planning and organization of events which are lined up for the next few years.
-Taking on communications from Andrea, she will keep in touch with funders and partners, thereby building and nurturing relationships within the network and beyond.Milena says the following about her motivation for the SIF:
+Milena Kowarik, 27 years old from Austria, is an accomplished cellist who will join the team next year and be responsible for the ongoing planning and organisation of events which are lined up for the next few years.
+She works for the board of the Swiss Anthroposophical Society, and one of her tasks is leading the Initiative Forum for Refugees in Switzerland.
+Taking on communications from Andrea, she will keep in touch with funders and partners, thereby building and nurturing relationships within the network and beyond its confines.Milena says the following about her motivation for the SIF:

-“The SIF is something that I have been looking for, for quite some time.
-A place or a group that truly makes a change in the world and addresses the subject of poverty, marginalization, inequality in many different ways and forms and all this out of the background of Anthroposophy.
+“The SIF is something that I have been looking for, for quite some time now — place or a group that truly makes a change in the world and addresses the subject of poverty, marginalization, inequality in many different ways and forms out of the background of Anthroposophy.
 For a long time, I had this wish to make anthroposophical social work more visible in the Goetheanum and to connect with all the beautiful initiatives around the world.
-I truly believe that this network, these people around the world, make a change and that the change can be even bigger if we work together and learn from each other.
-So, I’m really enthusiastic to get to know everyone and help this community to prosper.”email@example.com
+I truly believe that this network, these people around the world, make a change; and that the change can be even bigger if we work together and learn from each other.
+So, I am really enthusiastic to get to know everyone and help this community to prosper.”email@example.com

-She says: “I have always lived with the question: how can Anthroposophy be made accessible in the grassroots – where people from diverse cultural, educational and socioeconomic backgrounds learn and work with this impulse to address the needs of the time?
-And I have found these individuals who were asking and trying to answer the same question in SIF.
+“I have always lived with the question: how can Anthroposophy be made accessible in the grassroots – where people from diverse cultural, educational and socioeconomic backgrounds learn and work with this impulse to address the needs of the time?
+And I have found these individuals who are asking and trying to answer the same question in SIF.
 What inspires me is how this global network tries to live with this question not only through the different independent anthroposophical initiatives spread all over the world, but also through engaging in a conversation and sharing a space where they can exchange new ideas of doing and learning from one another.” firstname.lastname@example.org

 HOW WE WORK

-As a team, we engage in continual study and research, with the aim to deepen our understanding of human individualization as both the cause and the solution of the social and societal crises of our time.
-We intend to base the work of the SIF on the premise, as given through anthroposophy, that a sound soul-spiritual development in and among peoples, is the essential ingredient for the healthy growth of a cosmopolitan society and the evolution of the planet.
+As a team, we engage in continual study and research, with the aim to deepen our understanding of human individualisation as both the cause and the solution of the social and societal crises of our time.
+We intend to base the work of the SIF on the premise, as given through Anthroposophy, that a sound soul-spiritual development in and among peoples, is the essential ingredient for the healthy growth of a cosmopolitan society and the evolution of the planet.

 All tasks and responsibilities of the Forum are held within the awareness of the Core Team at the Goetheanum.
-For the planning and managing of events, this team is extended to include members of different sections (professional fields) at the Goetheanum, as well as international colleagues, depending on the venues, hosts and themes of the forum events.
+For the planning and managing of events, this team is extended to include members of different sections (professional fields) at the Goetheanum, as well as international colleagues, depending on the venues, hosts and themes of the Forum events.